zuzka-szczelina/icu_pipeline/README.md

 ## How to read

-- Toget familiar with results, theoretical introduction and description in the form of article one should read the [paper](https://github.com/zuzka-szczelina/icu_pipeline/tree/master/engineering_thesis_paper), which is my engineering thesis paper  (written in polish).
+- To get familiar with results, theoretical introduction and description in the form of article one should read the [paper](https://github.com/zuzka-szczelina/icu_pipeline/tree/master/engineering_thesis_paper), which is my engineering thesis paper  (written in polish).
 - To get familiar with the code work one should read the content of [notebooks](https://github.com/zuzka-szczelina/icu_pipeline/tree/master/source_code/notebooks) one after another.
 Notebooks are numbered and explanations of successive steps is provided in each notebook.